A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

 We evaluate the scalability and accuracy of the deterministic framework by computing the ground-state energies of \ce{Li2O}, \ce{C2H4O}, and \ce{C3H8}.
 These systems encompass Hilbert spaces ranging from $10^7$ to $10^{12}$ configurations.
 Table~\ref{tab:benchmark_energies} summarizes the calculated energies alongside results from FCI, CCSD(T), and existing NQS benchmarks.

 A key difference between this work and previous deterministic or semi-deterministic NQS approaches (e.g., SC-RBM \cite{li2023nonstochastic, li2024improved}, NNBF \cite{liu2024nnbf, liu2025efficient}) lies in the optimization domain.
-Previous methods typically incorporate the connected set $\mathcal{C}$ or a target set $\mathcal{T}$ into the gradient estimator to capture dynamic correlation during training.
-This strategy incurs a computational cost scaling of $O(N_e^2 N_o^2 |\mathcal{V}|)$ and involves non-conservative gradient fields.
+Some previous deterministic or semi-deterministic NQS approaches incorporate the connected set $\mathcal{C}$ or a target set $\mathcal{T}$ into the gradient estimator to capture dynamic correlation during training.
+Depending on the precise objective-gradient pairing, such target-space formulations may introduce additional computational cost or gradient-consistency issues.
 In contrast, the present Variational Mode restricts both wavefunction evaluation and gradient backpropagation strictly to the variational set $\mathcal{V}$.
-This reduces the optimization complexity to $O(|\mathcal{V}|)$ and ensures a rigorous Hermitian minimization of the projected Hamiltonian $P_\mathcal{V} \hat{H} P_\mathcal{V}$.
-This approach effectively decouples the problem: the neural ansatz optimizes the static correlation within a compact $\mathcal{V}$, while the residual dynamic correlation is recovered via the post-hoc PT2 correction.
+This makes the dominant inner-loop cost scale with the selected variational support rather than the larger target set, and defines a Hermitian variational objective for the projected Hamiltonian $\hat{P}_\mathcal{V} \hat{H} \hat{P}_\mathcal{V}$.
+This approach effectively decouples the problem: the neural ansatz optimizes the static correlation within a compact $\mathcal{V}$, while the residual perturbative contribution is estimated via the post-hoc PT2 correction.

 For \ce{Li2O}, strictly variational minimization within a compact set proves efficient.
 Using $|\mathcal{V}| = 2\,048$, the variational energy ($-87.891\,996$ Ha) is lower than the SC-RBM result obtained with a similar approach ($-87.891\,8$ Ha) \cite{li2023nonstochastic}.
-This indicates that optimizing the ansatz within a closed, mathematically consistent manifold yields a lower energy bound compared to trajectories influenced by approximate gradients from the perturbative set.
+This suggests that a closed, mathematically consistent variational objective provides an efficient optimization route, although direct comparisons also depend on the ansatz, optimizer, and implementation details.
 As $|\mathcal{V}|$ expands to $131\,072$, the total energy (Variational+PT2) converges to the FCI limit within micro-Hartree accuracy.

 For \ce{C2H4O}, where the Hilbert space exceeds $10^9$, we compare our results against the autoregressive MADE\cite{zhao2023scalable} and NAQS\cite{barrett2022autoregressive} architecture.
 Our variational energy using 2\,048 configurations ($-151.104\,900$ Ha) is lower than the MADE benchmark ($-151.092\,983$ Ha).
 While autoregressive models rely on unbiased sampling, the deterministic Top-$K$ selection imposes a strong inductive bias that prioritizes configurations based on amplitude magnitude.
 This allows the ansatz to identify dominant configurations in highly sparse wavefunctions without the variance associated with stochastic sampling.